Top 8 Law Schools In Pennsylvania: History, Rankings, Acceptance Rates, Academics

 Hands-On Learning Through Legal Clinics And Externships

 Pennsylvania law schools offer students extensive hands-on learning through legal clinics and externships.
-The Gittis Legal Clinics at the University of Pennsylvania Carey Law School functions as a teaching law firm comprising eight in-house clinics.
+The Gittis Legal Clinics at the University of Pennsylvania Carey Law School function as a teaching law firm comprising eight in-house clinics.
 The clinics provide students with opportunities to develop essential lawyering skills and professional values.
-Penn State Law, similarly, offers various externship programs, including the “Externships Everywhere” initiative, which allows students to gain practical experience in legal offices worldwide.
 Villanova University’s Charles Widger School of Law provides six in-house legal clinics and over 250 externship opportunities, preparing students for meaningful legal careers through hands-on learning and training.
 The programs enable students to apply theoretical knowledge to real-world situations, enhancing their practical skills and professional development.

 Access To Leading Judges, Attorneys, And Scholars